craigsapp/ratioscore/README.md

 make
 ```

-This will download and compile two external libraries [midifile](https://github.com/craigsapp/midifile)
+This will download and compile two external libraries, [midifile](https://github.com/craigsapp/midifile)
 (for MIDI file parsing) and [humlib](https://github.com/craigsapp/humlib) (for Humdrum file
 parsing).
-The the ratioscore program will be compiled and placed in the `bin` directory.
+The ratioscore program will be compiled and placed in the `bin` directory.